Freedom on the Net

 Access to the internet in the United States remains relatively free compared with the rest of the world.
 Users face few restrictions on their ability to access and publish content online.
 The courts have consistently held that federal and state constitutional prohibitions against government regulation of speech apply to material published on the internet.
 The law also protects online service providers from liability for infractions committed by their users, a policy that fosters business models that permit open discourse and the free exchange of information.

 Access to the internet in the United States is largely unregulated.
 It is provided and controlled in practice by a small group of private cable television and telephone companies that own and manage the network infrastructure.
 This model has been questioned by observers who have warned that insufficient competition in the ISP market could lead to some increases in the cost of access, thus adversely affecting the economy and individuals’ participation in civic life, which increasingly occurs online.
-Observers have cautioned that if “network neutrality” regulations (discussed in greater detail below) prove too weak or are rejected by the courts, the dominant companies may decide not to continue to carry internet traffic in a content-neutral fashion.
+Observers have cautioned that without effective net neutrality regulations (discussed in greater detail below), the dominant companies may decide not to continue carrying internet traffic in a content-neutral fashion.

 Although the United States is one of the most connected countries in the world, it has fallen behind several other developed countries in terms of internet speed, cost, and broadband availability.
-Approximately 81 percent of all Americans had access to the internet in 2012, but only 65 percent of adults used high-speed broadband connections as of December 2012.
-While the broadband penetration rate is considered high by global standards, it puts the United States significantly behind countries such as Switzerland, the Netherlands, Denmark, and South Korea.
+As of 2014, approximately 87 percent of all Americans used the internet at least occasionally at home or work, but only 70 percent of adults had high-speed broadband connections at home as of September 2013.
+While the broadband penetration rate is high by global standards, it puts the United States significantly behind countries such as Switzerland, the Netherlands, Denmark, and South Korea.
 Lack of high-speed internet access is especially prevalent in rural areas, where low population densities make it difficult for private companies to justify large investments in network infrastructure.
-Wired broadband service is not yet available to 7 percent of U.S. residents, most of whom live in rural counties.
-A June 2012 Federal Communications Commission (FCC) and National Telecommunications and Information Administration (NTIA) report indicated that 18 percent of rural residents in the United States lack access to fixed broadband.
-However, mobile broadband is becoming an option for an increasing number of people.
+Wired broadband service is not yet available to 7 percent of U.S. residents, mostly in rural counties.
+A June 2013 Federal Communications Commission (FCC) and National Telecommunications and Information Administration (NTIA) report indicated that 14 percent of rural residents in the United States lack access to fixed broadband.
+However, mobile broadband is increasingly available to those living in rural areas.

-Senior citizens, Spanish-speakers, adults with less than a high school education, and those living in households earning less than $30,000 annually are the groups least likely to use the internet, though internet penetration has been growing at significantly higher rates among minorities than it has within the general population.
+Senior citizens, Spanish-speakers, adults with less than a high school education, and those living in households earning less than US$30,000 annually are the groups least likely to use the internet.
 In a survey conducted by the Pew Internet and American Life Project, when asked why they do not use the internet, many nonusers said they did not see the internet’s relevance in their lives.
 They also cited factors such as usability and price as key deterrents.
-Approximately one in five nonusers said they know enough about technology that they could use the internet on their own.
+Only about 17 percent of nonusers said they knew enough about technology that they could use the internet on their own.

-Mobile devices have become ubiquitous in the United States, with 98 mobile phone subscriptions per 100 residents.
-As of mid-2012, about 63 percent of adult mobile phone users reported accessing the internet on their phones.
-Young adults, minorities, those with less than a college education, and those with lower household income are the most likely to say that a phone is their primary source of internet access.
-A growing number of people use their phones to check e-mail, visit social-networking sites such as Facebook, and engage in online commerce.
-This has prompted many companies to develop special applications and versions of their websites that are designed for mobile phone viewing.
+Mobile devices have become nearly ubiquitous in the United States, with 90 percent of adults owning a mobile phone and 58 percent of adults owning a smartphone.
+Further, 68 percent of adults access the internet through mobile devices, such as smartphones or tablets.
+Young adults, minorities, those with less than a college education, and those with lower household incomes are the most likely to say that a phone is their primary source of internet access.
+A growing number of people use their phones to check email, visit social-networking sites such as Facebook, and engage in online commerce.
+This trend has prompted many companies to develop special applications and versions of their websites that are designed for mobile phone viewing.

 No single agency governs the internet in the United States.
-The Federal Communications Commission (FCC), an independent agency of the executive branch, is charged with regulating radio and television broadcasting, all interstate communications, and all international telecommunications that originate or terminate in the United States.
+The Federal Communications Commission (FCC), an independent agency within the executive branch, is charged with regulating radio and television broadcasting, all interstate communications, and all international telecommunications that originate or terminate in the United States.
 Although the FCC is not specifically tasked with regulating the internet or ISPs, it has claimed jurisdiction over some internet-related issues.
-Other government agencies, such as the National Telecommunications and Information Administration (NTIA), also play advisory or executive roles with respect to telecommunications, economic, and technological policies and regulations.
-It is the role of the U.S. Congress to create laws that govern the internet and delegate regulatory authority.
+Other government agencies, such as the National Telecommunications and Information Administration (NTIA), also play advisory or executive roles with respect to telecommunications, economic and technological policies, and regulations.
+It is the role of Congress to create laws that govern the internet and delegate regulatory authority.
 Government agencies such as the FCC and the NTIA must act within the bounds of congressional legislation.

-Between 3,000 and 4,000 ISPs currently operate in the United States, although 15 of them control approximately 80 percent of the market, and four—AT&T, Comcast, Time Warner, and Verizon—control approximately 50 percent and own the majority of network cables and other infrastructure.
-Until 2005, U.S. telephone companies were required to grant “nondiscriminatory” access to their wire networks to other ISPs to ensure open retail-level competition and optimal service for consumers.
-However, in 2005, the FCC embraced an aggressive deregulation agenda and freed the network owners from any obligation to lease their lines to competing ISPs.
+While many broadband service providers operate in the United States, five of them—Comcast, AT&T, Time Warner, and Verizon, and CenturyLink—control 70 percent of the market.
+These companies serve a combined 60 million customers and own the majority of network cables and other infrastructure.
+Until 2005, U.S. telephone companies were required to grant other ISPs “nondiscriminatory” access to their wire networks in order to ensure open retail-level competition and optimal service for consumers.
+However, in 2005, the FCC embraced an aggressive deregulation agenda and freed network owners from any obligation to lease their lines to competing ISPs.
 The proponents of deregulation claimed that this step would provide more incentive for large cable and telephone companies to further develop and upgrade their networks, while opponents claimed that it would lead to higher prices, fewer options for consumers, and worse service.
-Broadband speeds have increased, but a majority of Americans remain limited to three or fewer options when choosing a broadband provider offering at least 3 Mbps for downstream speeds and 768 Kbps for upstream speeds.
+Broadband speeds have increased, but a majority of Americans remain limited to two or fewer options when choosing a broadband provider offering at least 6 Mbps for downstream speeds and 1.5 Mbps for upstream speeds.

-Over the last decade, policymakers in the United States have engaged in deep debates over the concept of “network neutrality,” according to which network providers must treat all content, websites, and platforms equally when managing data traffic.
-Supporters of the principle argue that without it, ISPs would be able to block certain content and applications, or give preferential treatment to some content providers for a fee, a practice that could place limitations on citizen access to information and online services.
+Over the last decade, policymakers in the United States have debated the concept of net neutrality, according to which network providers must treat all content, websites, and platforms equally when managing data traffic.
+Supporters of the principle argue that without it, ISPs would effectively be able to block certain content and applications, or give preferential treatment to some content providers for a fee, a practice that could place limitations on citizens' access to information and online services.

-Although concerns about net neutrality began emerging in the early 2000s, the issue did not gain widespread attention until 2007 when FCC investigators found that Comcast, a cable-television company and major ISP, had begun slowing down and blocking certain types of peer-to-peer file-sharing traffic.
+Although concerns about net neutrality began emerging in the early 2000s, the issue gained widespread attention in 2007 when FCC investigators found that Comcast, a cable-television company and major ISP, had begun slowing down and blocking certain types of peer-to-peer file-sharing traffic.
 After a long court battle on the issue, a federal appeals court sided with Comcast in April 2010 and overturned the FCC’s ruling against the company.
-The decision, which came shortly after the release of the National Broadband Plan, also found that the FCC did not have the authority to regulate ISPs under the legal framework the agency had cited, challenging its ability to protect consumers on the internet.
+The decision also found that the FCC did not have the authority to regulate ISPs under the legal framework the agency had cited, challenging its ability to protect consumers on the internet.

-In December 2010, the FCC issued a compromise ruling on net neutrality that instructs fixed-line service providers not to block access to, or unreasonably discriminate against, lawful websites, applications, devices, or services.
-The rules for wireless broadband providers are much more limited, however, restricting only some types of blocking and saying nothing about discrimination.
+In December 2010, the FCC issued a compromise ruling on net neutrality (known as the Open Internet Rules) that required fixed-line service providers not to block access to, or unreasonably discriminate against, lawful websites, applications, devices, or services.
+The rules for wireless broadband providers were much more limited, restricting only some types of blocking and saying nothing about discrimination.
 Under separate FCC licensing rules covering the operation of a particular range of radio communication frequencies, some wireless carriers are barred from discriminating among devices and applications, but these rules are not universally applied.
-In 2011, some advocates filed a complaint with the FCC alleging that Verizon had violated these licensing rules by demanding that certain applications (specifically, applications that enable a mobile device to create a wireless “hotspot,” essentially sharing its connection with other devices) be removed from Google’s application store.
+In 2011, advocates filed a complaint with the FCC alleging that Verizon had violated these licensing rules by demanding that certain applications (specifically, applications that enable a mobile device to create a wireless “hotspot,” essentially sharing its connection with other devices) be removed from Google’s application store.
 In 2012, Verizon settled this complaint with the FCC, agreeing that the company would not restrict the availability of such applications.